 And because estrogen helps keep calcium where it belongs in your bones, people who smoke also have an increased risk for osteoporosis, especially women in menopause[*].

-The choice here is clear: It’s time to ditch smoking, including secondhand smoke, and focus on your health.
+The choice is clear: Ditch smoking, including secondhand smoke, and focus on your health.

 #7: Try One or More of These Teas